- WA Business News was established by Harry Kleyn and Vanguard Press as a free fortnightly newspaper for the Perth CBD.

 Mindful that the importance of a subscription-based circulation model in assuring delivery direct to the office desk, Business News began converting its free circulation list to paid subscription in 2002.
 A high value subscription package was crafted to include the highly sought after Book of Lists, which was first published in 1996.

-The conversion to paid circulation continues to track ahead of estimates based on the US business model with the conclusion in 2004 of the last round of free, door-to-door circulation.
 The value of a paid versus free paper has made Business News an even more attractive vehicle in which to advertise.

 - 83% Influence purchasing decisions